-Others have social media leftist ties; a Seattle man who expressed anarchist beliefs on social media, was accused of sending a message through a Portland citizen communication portal threatening to blow up a police precinct.
-Another shouted anarchist messages at a protest, according to social media.
+Others have social media leftist ties; a Seattle man who expressed anarchist beliefs on social media is accused of sending a message through a Portland citizen communication portal threatening to blow up a police precinct.

 More than 40% of those facing federal charges are white.
-At least 1/3 are Black, and about 6% Hispanic.
+At least a third are Black, and about 6% Hispanic.
 More than two-thirds are under the age of 30 and most are men.
 More than a quarter have been charged with arson, which if convicted means a five-year minimum prison sentence.
 More than a dozen are accused of civil disorder, and others are charged with burglary and failing to comply with a federal order.
 They were arrested in cities across the U.S., from Portland, Oregon, to Minneapolis, Boston and New York.